aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now.

 Building a web service which would help teachers automate student testing.
-Still in the early stages evaluating technology stacks.
+Still in the early stages.
+SvelteKit, Lucia v3, Drizzle, SQLite, VPS.

-[Next with Clerk and Convex](https://www.youtube.com/watch?v=27hMNWcsa-Y) would be ideal, if not for the truth that Clerk is insanely expensive.
-As zenmasterdev has succinctly put it on Reddit: "Not every user is paying you, but you will be paying for every user".

-TBC...

 <br>